Holmslice86/DotnetDockerScaling/README.md

 # DotnetDockerScaling
 An example of how to scale a .NET core application using docker

-To run you must have docker and .net core CLI installed
+To run you must have docker and .net core SDK installed

 *Docker*